Quentin L. Kopp

-Quentin Lewis Kopp (born August 11, 1928) is an American attorney, politician and jurist.
+Quentin Lewis Kopp (born August 11, 1928) is an American attorney and politician.
 He served as a member of the San Francisco Board of Supervisors and in the California State Senate.
 Kopp ran unsuccessfully for mayor of San Francisco in 1979 against Dianne Feinstein.
 Kopp advocated for the extension of BART to SFO which was completed in 2003.

 Early life and education

 Kopp was born in 1928 in Syracuse, New York.
 He earned a Bachelor of Arts degree from Dartmouth College in 1949 and a Juris Doctor from Harvard Law School in 1952.

 Career

 After graduating from law school, Kopp joined the United States Air Force and was stationed at the McClellan Air Force Base during the Korean War.
 During his military service, Kopp was assigned to the United States Air Force Office of Special Investigations and United States Air Force Judge Advocate General's Corps.
 After his discharge from the Air Force in 1954, he worked as an attorney for the Waterfront Commission of New York Harbor.
 He joined Pillsbury, Madison & Sutro in 1955 and established his own practice in 1958.